 Alcohol and Sperm Quality and Fertility

 Beyond sexual function, alcohol can also negatively impact sperm quality.
 It prevents the body from absorbing zinc, which is an important element in the production of sperm.
-Lower zinc levels may lead to sperm that are misshapen and have decreased motility – the sperm’s ability to swim.
+Lower zinc levels may lead to sperm that is misshapen and have decreased motility - the sperm’s ability to swim.
 In fact, a study published in 2014 reported that otherwise healthy young men who consumed five or more drinks each week showed 33% lower sperm counts as well as 51% less “normally shaped” sperm than men who drank less.

 And the more drinks you add to the equation, the more serious the effects.
 Alcohol abuse and alcoholism can also shrink the testes, resulting in both impotence and infertility.
 Alcohol, of course, can damage the liver.
 Liver disease can increase estrogen levels, which impacts male fertility.

 While drinking alcohol will not necessarily prevent you from conceiving, you may want to consider giving up drinking to give your little guys an extra boost during the conception efforts.
-Drinking regularly, or heavily, does have an affect on male fertility, so reducing consumption can be a good first step in helping increase a couple’s chances of getting pregnant!
+Drinking regularly, or heavily, does have an effect on male fertility, so reducing consumption can be a good first step in helping increase a couple’s chances of getting pregnant!

-Alcohol is of course a single example of how lifestyle factors can affect fertility.
+Alcohol is, of course, a single example of how lifestyle factors can affect fertility.
 If you are having trouble getting pregnant, your doctor may suggest various additional lifestyle changes and possible treatments.
 To help with this process, you should mention your typical drinking habits and ask if it might be best to reduce or eliminate consumption while trying to conceive.
 This small sacrifice could make a real difference in your path to parenthood!